Skip to content

 Half-to-even (banker's rounding) and the IEEE-754 family

 The crate's default rounding rule.
-Implementation in src/rounding.rs::should_bump, dispatched per RoundingMode via a strategy hook.
+Implementation in src/support/rounding.rs::should_bump, dispatched per RoundingMode via a strategy hook.

 IEEE Std 754-2019.
 "IEEE Standard for Floating-Point Arithmetic."
 IEEE Standards Association.